 Emollients work by covering the skin affected by eczema with a protective film like barrier.
 This helps to reduce water loss from the skin which helps to keep it hydrated and moisturised.

 They can also help with mild inflammation and can reduce the number and frequency of eczema flare ups you experience if you use one regularly.
 These types of creams work best on mild cases of eczema and can be bought over the counter from your pharmacist.
 Your pharmacist can advise which type of emollient is best for you.
 They’re available as lotions, creams and ointments and many people with eczema benefit from their use, especially if they have sensitive skin.

 Ointments contain more oil and are therefore generally greasier than creams and lotions.
 Lotions contain the least amount of oil and are therefore the least greasy, and creams are between the two.

 You may benefit from a mixture of lotions, creams and ointments, depending on your activities for any particular day.
 For example, you may want to use a lotion or a cream on your face, or on your body if you’re going out.
 Then you may want to use an ointment in the evening or if you’re planning to stay at home for the day.

 Emollients are also available as washes, shower gels and liquids that you can add to the bath.
 These all replace soap which can be very drying on the skin.

 There are some side effects associated with emollients.
-These include a reaction to an ingredient in the emollient that causes the skin to feel hot or feel like its burning or stinging.
+These include a reaction to an ingredient in the emollient that causes the skin to feel hot or develop a burning or stinging sensation when the medication is applied to the skin.
 They can also block the pores which can cause blockages in the hair follicles which can lead to rashes or boils and make acne on the face become more inflamed.